quentin452/NotEnoughItems/README.md

 - **priority:** position of the catalyst within the list of all possible catalysts for a given recipe handler; higher priority takes precedence (integer value)
   - default: `0`
 - **minVersion:**, and **maxVersion:** only present in `catalysts.csv`, currently unused
-- **forceClassName:** traditionally, NEI used the fully-qualified handler class name, this restriction is lifted in this version of NEI, allowing handlers to specify their own ID and letting a single handler class act as multiple different handlers; this forces the catalyst to match on the handler class name; only needs to be used in rare cases; only supported in `catalysts.csv` (boolean value)
+- **forceClassName:** `catalystHandlerID` by default refers to the overlay identifier of the recipe handler and only falls back to the handler identifier if the former is undefined, so this options allows forcing matching the handler identifier even when an overlay identifier exists separately; only supported in `catalysts.csv` (boolean value)
 - **itemNotes:** ignored by NEI; this field is purely informational for development; not available via IMC

 #### Dumping recipe handler information for debugging